 For his dedication and outstanding success in the harnessing of solar energy, the key technological challenge of our age.

 Martin Green is an Australian engineer whose inventions led to the birth of the global solar power industry.
-In 1983, he and his team invented the PERC solar cell, which powers almost three-quarters of all solar panels globally today.
+In 1983, he and his team invented the PERC solar cell, which powers over 90% of all solar panels globally today.

 In 1974, at the University of New South Wales (UNSW), he initiated the Solar Photovoltaics Group, which soon turned into a centre working on the development of silicon solar cells.
 In 1983, they set a new world efficiency record of 18 per cent.
 This meant that for the first time, a silicon solar cell was able to convert 18 per cent of the light energy falling onto its surface directly into electrical energy.
 Since then, the centre has set numerous efficiency records, while also making significant contributions to the development of low-cost solar cell technology.